Techplane20/PotionSwords/README.md

 # Potion Swords
-A simple mod that adds enchantments that cause the target to gain a negative status effect.
+A simple mod that adds enchantments for weapons that inflict Minecraft's negative status effects.

 # So what exactly does this mod do?
 Right now Potion Swords adds 8 enchantments to Minecraft: